 • Setting clear learning questions that are appropriately differentiated for individual pupils.

-• Ensuring that parents/pupils are included in the target setting process.
+• Ensuring that parents/carers and pupils are included in the target setting process.

-• Using Pivots where appropriate to measure progress and achievement of individual pupils, and to facilitate the setting of individualised targets with an element of challenge.
+• Using the Stockport Standardisation Tracker as well as the engagement model where appropriate to measure progress and achievement of individual pupils, and to facilitate the setting of individualised targets with an element of challenge.

 • Encouraging the use of clear, well-presented visual aids to the support learning of all pupils.